fatiujubril/enterprise-it-portfolio/projects/Project-02-Conditional-Access-Failure-Identity-Attack/README.md

 ## Overview

 This project simulates a real-world identity security incident caused by a **Conditional Access misconfiguration** in Microsoft Entra ID.
-It demonstrates how a legitimate administrative decision—made under business pressure—can unintentionally introduce a high-risk authentication bypass for a high-value identity.
+It demonstrates how a legitimate administrative decision, made under business pressure, can unintentionally introduce a high-risk authentication bypass for a high-value identity.

 The project focuses on **internal Conditional Access exception abuse**, not phishing, malware, or external attackers, reflecting a common but often under-detected identity risk in Microsoft 365 environments.